Main / Books / The Book of Two Ways

 By Jodi Picoult

-Book review and synopsis for The Book of Two Ways by Jodi Picoult, a exploration of Egyptology, death and two possible futures.
+Book review, full book summary and synopsis for The Book of Two Ways by Jodi Picoult, a exploration of Egyptology, death and two possible futures.

 Synopsis